 - ELECTRO-BOOST is collecting continuous EEG data from patients recovering from severe traumatic brain injury

 - ICECAP is testing different durations of hypothermia for improving outcomes after out-of-hospital cardiac arrest

 - PRECICECAP is collecting high resolution EEG, imaging and other data from patients recovering from cardiac arrest to determine individual response to treatment

 - C3PO (completed) tested whether COVID-19 onvalescent plasma administered in the ED prevented progression of COVID-19 in outpatients

 PETAL (Prevention & Early Treatment of Acute Lung Injury) is an NHLBI supported network dedicated to testing early treatments for acute lung injury.
 Current trials include:

-- CLOVERS (Crystalloid Liberal or Vasopressors Early Resuscitation in Sepsis) is testing two approaches to treatment of sepsis: early initiation of vaopressor drugs versus early large volume fluid resuscitation.
+- CLOVERS (Crystalloid Liberal or Vasopressors Early Resuscitation in Sepsis) (completed) is testing two approaches to treatment of sepsis: early initiation of vaopressor drugs versus early large volume fluid resuscitation.

 LITES (Linking Investigations in Trauma and Emergency Services) is a Department of Defense supported network dedicated to testing emergency treatment for traumatic injury.
 Current trials include: